-A majority of the cankers increased in size during the 2011 growing season (table 1) to an average of 21 cm for older trees and 18 cm for the younger trees.
-Three cankers were observed to develop new stromata by Aug but most cankers did not develop any stroma over the summer and those that did produced only one or two.
+A majority of the cankers (90%) increased in size during the 2011 growing season to an average of 21 cm for older trees and 18 cm for the younger trees (Table 1).
+Three cankers were observed to develop new stromata by Aug 11 but most cankers did not develop stroma and those that did produced only one or two.
 Only one canker was observed to produce the typical perennial canker shape typical of susceptible cultivars.
-Although cankers were longer than originally measured before the growing season, cankers appeared to have substantial callus formation indicating a strong wound healing response.
-There were 11 cankers that developed weeping or oozing symptoms by Sep.
-This was not observed in Aug.
+Although cankers were longer by Sep 11 they appeared to have substantial callus formation indicating a strong wound healing response.
+There were 11 cankers that developed weeping or oozing symptoms by Sep 11.
+This was not observed in Aug 11.
 Weeping cankers are not normal EFB symptoms but are indications of a wound response.
 Long sunken weeping cankers are more typical of bacterial blight (Xanthomonas sp.) on older trees and limbs.
-It is not known if any of these cankers were originally incited by bacterial blight but occurrence of these cankers without affecting growth distal to the canker is not consistent with bacterial blight.
+It is not known if any of these cankers were originally incited by bacterial blight but these cankers did not kill branches, which is not consistent with bacterial blight.